-Figure 46: Neighborhood Key Properties Four Corners West
+Figure 47: Key Properties in the Four Corners West Neighborhood

 This Plan supports new infill residential and non-residential development for existing single-use commercial properties.
 It is envisioned that the commercial properties in the median of University Boulevard West could be redeveloped with new vertical mixed-use development that further defines the Four Corners area as a unique destination.